-2.10.9.2 As this approach implies possibly complex calculations, the effects of nondiversification may be quantified by using one of the following simplifications: Simplification 1: identify the effects of non-diversification between ring fenced funds at the level of each (high level) risk shown in 2.1.1.1 (e.g. market risk, default risk, underwriting risk etc.), and reallocate these effects between different risks.
+2.8.9.2 As this approach implies possibly complex calculations, the effects of non-diversification may be quantified by using one of the following simplifications: Simplification 1: identify the effects of non-diversification between ring fenced funds at the level of each (high level) risk (e.g. market risk, default risk, underwriting risk etc.), and reallocate these effects between different risks.
+Simplification 2: identify the effects of non-diversification between ring fenced funds at the level of the risk shock scenario for each sub-risk (e.g. interest rate risk, equity risk etc.), and reallocate these effects between sub-risks and risks.

-Simplification 2: identify the effects of non-diversification between ring fenced funds at the level of the risk shock scenario for each sub-risk shown in 2.1.1.1 (e.g. interest rate risk, equity risk etc.), and reallocate these effects between sub-risks and risks.
+2.8.10.
+Arrangements and products that are generally outside the scope of ring-fenced funds

-2.10.10.
-Arrangements and products that are generally outside the scope of ringfenced funds
+- 2.8.10.1 Provisions (including technical provisions and equalisation provisions) and reserves set up in accounts or financial statements prepared under the requirements applying in a particular jurisdiction.
+These provisions and reserves do not constitute ring-fenced funds solely by virtue of being set up in such financial statements. - 2.8.10.2 Conventional reinsurance business, to the extent that individual contracts do not give rise to restrictions on the assets of the undertaking.

-- 2.10.10.1 Provisions (including technical provisions and equalisation provisions) and reserves set up in accounts or financial statements prepared under the requirements applying in a particular jurisdiction.
-These provisions and reserves do not constitute ring-fenced funds solely by virtue of being set up in such financial statements. - 2.10.10.2 Conventional reinsurance business, to the extent that individual contracts do not give rise to restrictions on the assets of the undertaking. - 2.10.10.3 Coverage assets and similar arrangements that are established for the protection of policyholders in the case of winding-up proceedings, either for the policyholders of the insurer or reinsurer as a whole or for separate sections or groups of policyholders of the insurer or reinsurer; more specifically, assets identified as representing technical provisions. - 2.10.10.4 The requirement for the separation of life and non-life business in composite insurers or reinsurers which carry out simultaneously life and non-life and/or health insurance activities.
-However, a ring-fenced fund may still arise within either or both of the component parts of a composite insurer depending on the nature of the underlying business and arrangements affecting the business. - 2.10.10.5 Surplus funds are not ring-fenced solely by virtue of being surplus funds, but could be if they are generated within a ring-fenced fund. - 2.10.10.6 Transfer of a portfolio into an insurer or reinsurer during a re-organisation of a business.
+- 2.8.10.3 Coverage assets and similar arrangements that are established for the protection of policyholders in the case of winding-up proceedings, either for the policyholders of the insurer or reinsurer as a whole or for separate sections or groups of policyholders of the insurer or reinsurer; more specifically, assets identified as representing technical provisions. - 2.8.10.4 The requirement for the separation of life and non-life business in composite insurers or reinsurers which carry out simultaneously life and non-life and/or health insurance activities.
+However, a ring-fenced fund may still arise within either or both of the component parts of a composite insurer depending on the nature of the underlying business and arrangements affecting the business. - 2.8.10.5 Surplus funds are not ring-fenced solely by virtue of being surplus funds, but could be if they are generated within a ring-fenced fund.
+Surplus funds contained within arrangements such as letters of credit, escrow and deposits with fronting insurers which the insurer is legally entitled to are not ring-fenced. - 2.8.10.6 Transfer of a portfolio into an insurer or reinsurer during a re-organisation of a business.
 The separation of assets in respect of the existing business of the receiving insurer from the assets of the transferred portfolio does not constitute a ring-fenced fund if this separation has been put in place under national law to protect the existing business from the fund that is being transferred in only on a temporary basis.

-2.11.
+2.9.
 Financial risk mitigation

-2.11.1.
+2.9.1.
 Scope